NHL Status Report: Matthews could return for Maple Leafs on Wednesday | NHL.com

 Tampa Bay Lightning

-Erik Cernak (undisclosed) is going to miss “significant” time and is week to week, Lightning coach Jon Cooper said Monday before their game against the Philadelphia Flyers (7 p.m.
-ET; The Spot, NBCSP, TVAS).
-The defenseman played 23:24 in a 5-3 win at the Washington Capitals on Saturday and has four assists in 19 games. … Cooper also said Brayden Point will not play Monday and is "dicey" to play against the Calgary Flames on Wednesday; the forward left the game Saturday in the second period and returned for one shift in the third period before exiting.
+Erik Cernak (undisclosed) is going to miss "significant" time, Lightning coach Jon Cooper said before their 3-0 win against the Philadelphia Flyers on Monday.
+The defenseman, who is week to week, had an assist in 23:24 of ice time in a 5-3 win at the Washington Capitals on Saturday.
+He has four assists in 19 games this season. … Cooper also said Brayden Point, who did not play Monday, is "dicey" to play against the Calgary Flames on Wednesday (7 p.m.
+ET; The Spot, SN360).
+The forward left the game on Saturday late in the second period and returned for one shift early in the third before exiting